 All models are wrong, but some are useful. – George Box

 Hi, this is Fahad, I am glad you have made it to my page.
-I am a Biostatistician, working as an assistant professor of biostatistics and heath data science at Arizona State University.
-I completed an M.S. and Ph.D. in Statistics from TEXAS TECH in 2022 and 2024, respectively.
+I am a Biostatistician, working as an assistant professor of biostatistics and data science at Arizona State University.
+I completed an M.S. and Ph.D. in Statistics from TEXAS TECH, respectively.
 Before moving to the US as a graduate student at TEXAS TECH, I obtained my B.S. in Mathematics and M.S. in Applied Mathematics from Dhaka University.
 I worked as a Postdoctoral research scientist in Biostatistics from University of Colorado School of Medicine of CU Anschutz and also worked as an ORISE fellow in Machine Learning at NCTR, FDA.
 Also I worked as a Biostatistical consultant at TTUHSC and the NEM Research Institute of Rutgers New Jersey Medical School.